isomerpages/pa-chingay/_not-in-use/Volunteers.md

 permalink: /join-us/volunteers/
 description: ""
 ---

-# **Volunteer Recruitment for Chingay 2023 is back!**
+# **Volunteer Recruitment for Chingay 2024 is back!**

-Chingay 2023 is organised and managed by the Arts & Culture Division (ACD) of the People’s Association (PA).
+Chingay Parade Singapore is organised and managed by the Arts &amp; Culture Division (ACD) of the People’s Association (PA).

-We would like to invite you to join us as volunteers for some of our activities happening in December 2022, January and February 2023.
-Alternatively, you can always be part of Chingay 2023 by participating in our other engagement activities such as [We've Got Talent!
-2023](https://www.chingay.gov.sg/wgt2023) and [D:2 Dance Competition 2023](https://www.chingay.gov.sg/d22023).
+We would like to invite you to join us as volunteers to support the parade and contribute to the positive experiences of people from all walks of life.

+Alternatively, if you have any type of performing talents, you may wish to register for an opportunity to be part of Chingay by visiting the Performer page here:

 #### **Pre-Requisites for Volunteer Application**